lerotsy/email-campaigns/README.md

 # Email Campaign Management System

-This project is a Email Campaign Management System developed using Laravel.
+This project is an API for Email Campaign Management System developed using Laravel.
 It offers a variety of functionalities for managing email campaigns, templates, user authentication.
 It also uses Laravel's Queues system to send both batch and individual emails.

 ## Key Features

 - **Authentication Endpoints:** Secure user registration, login, and session management.
-- **Campaign Management Endpoints:** Full management capabilities for email campaigns including creation, update, deletion, listing, scheduling, and saving drafts.
+- **Campaign Management Endpoints:** Email campaign management including creation, update, deletion, listing.
 - **Email Sending Queue Endpoints:** A queuing system for email batch processing.
 - **Template Management Endpoints:** Allows for the creation, update, deletion, and listing of email templates.